smikitky/node-multi-integer-range/README.md

 }
 ```

 ## TypeScript Definition File

 This library comes with a TypeScript definition file.
 Starting from TypeScript 1.6,
 The TypeScript compiler can find this definition file automatically.

 The definition file only contains declarations that are compatible with ES5.
-If your TypeScript project targets ES6 (`--target ES6`) and uses iterators,
+If your TypeScript project needs support for iterators,
-add the following snippet somewhere in your project (e.g., "typings" directory)
+add the following snippet somewhere in your project (eg "typings" directory)
 to avoid compile-time errors.

 ```ts